 Click on any of the links or images below to find out more about the systems or star tracker manufacturers.
 You can also submit a request for a quote, documentation or further information on each of the products listed or send us a more general query to discuss your specific needs, and we will use our global networks of suppliers to find a system to meet your specifications.

-The ST200 and ST400 co-developed by Hyperion Technologies and Berlin Space Technologies
+The ST200 and ST400 co-developed by AAC Clyde Space and Berlin Space Technologies

 The ST200 – one of the world’s smallest and lightest fully autonomous, low power star trackers, aimed at applications in pico- and nano-satellite platforms.
 With a star tracker accuracy of 30 arcseconds and an extremely small physical footprint, the ST200 can be used in practically every platform that requires attitude determination.